akihirao/Traja_GRASDi/Rousset_A/workflow.md

 #Conversion R script from vcf file to input for SPAGeDi
 vcf2spagedi.R

-#Execute spagedi on CUI
+#Execute spagedi by the command file containing the keystrokes
-spagedi < cmd.txt
+spagedi < cmds.txt

 #Extract distance matrix of Rousset's A from the SPAGeDi output file spagedi
 Extract.RoussetA.MatCsv.sh